 - Real-world scenarios on sick leave, light-duty assignments and lactating employees that you can apply to your own workplace right away

 - The 6 best practices on pregnancy-related issues that will keep you out of court

 Plus, get all your questions answered by an expert in the field, attorney Lara de Leon of top employment law firm Ogletree Deakins.

 Now is a CRITICAL time to avoid mistakes with pregnant employees!
 The EEOC announced in its new Strategic Enforcement Plan that they're ramping up their focus on pregnancy discrimination.
 The EEOC recently filed a string of pregnancy discrimination lawsuits against employers … and there's no sign the agency is slowing down.

 Join us March 1 to train yourself and your supervisors how to do the right thing and stay out of court!

 The HR Law Weekly

 P.S.
 Registration Bonus.
-All attendees will receive a copy of our Executive Briefing on this topic, Pregnancy and Maternity Leave.
+Everyone who signs up will receive a copy of our Executive Briefing on this topic, Pregnancy and Maternity Leave.
 This 16-page download includes tons of actionable advice, a list of "do's and don'ts" for managers, a sample Maternity Leave Policy and answers to frequently asked questions on this issue.

 P.P.S.
 Extra Added Bonus.
 You'll also receive 5 issues of The HR Law Weekly newsletter.
 Every Wednesday, our team of attorneys and HR pros reviews the latest case law and regulations that may impact you.
 We'll also show you how to "lawsuit-proof" your HR practices – from avoiding handbook mistakes to training managers on hiring and firing the right way, and much more.
 To make sure you continue to benefit from this advice, we'll keep The HR Law Weekly coming for just $79/quarter until you tell us "no, thanks."